 2. Knock Off the Dirt

-To shake off the dirt from your boots, simply knock them together a few times and then wipe off excess debris with a dry cloth.
+So, how do you clean dirt off leather boots?
+To shake off the visible dirt from your boots, simply knock them together a few times, then wipe off any excess debris with a dry cloth.
 Try to get rid of as much dirt as you can before cleaning, as wet dirt can seep into leather and dry them out.
-Also, small dirt grains can scratch your uppers while cleaning.
+Small dirt grains can also scratch your uppers while cleaning.

 3. Make Use of Saddle Soap

-If you want to make your boots look as good as new, clean them with saddle soap.
-First, fill a bowl with hot water, dampen a clean rag, and lather up a small amount of saddle soap.
-Once you’ve done that, lather each boot until they are completely covered with the saddle soap solution.
+Let's kick things off.
+First, grab a bowl of lukewarm or hot water, dampen a clean cloth, and get a small amount of saddle soap frothing with a dab of elbow grease..
+Lather each boot until they are completely covered with the saddle soap solution.